February 20, 2017

 Dining In The Movies

-Today is the birthday of Sidney Poitier, whose first big movie was Guess Who’s Coming To Dinner? in 1967.
-It’s about the problems the older generation had when their children started hanging around with people of other racial backgrounds.
+Today is the birthday of accomplished film star Sidney Poitier.
+Among his best-known movies was Guess Who’s Coming To Dinner? in 1967.
+It’s about the problems the older generation had when their children started hanging around with people with other racial backgrounds.

 Words To Eat By